Language reference

 }

-Match on enum variants and bind payload values.
+Match on type constructors and bind payload values.
 Match literal payloads for specific cases.

 }